asift91/Manual_Migration/option1.md

 - If the versions of the software stack deployed on-premises are lagging with respect to the versions supported in this guide, the expectation is that the on-premises versions will be updated/patched to the versions listed in this guide.
 - Must have access to the on-premises infrastructure to take backup of Moodle deployment and configurations (including DB configurations).
 - Azure subscription and Azure Blob storage should be created prior to migration.
-- Make sure to have Azure CLI and AzCopy handy.
+- Make sure to have Azure CLI and Az Copy handy.
 - Make sure Moodle website should be in maintenance mode.
 - This migration guide supports the following software versions:
      - Ubuntu 18.04 LTS